Mulligatawny Chicken Soup

 Adding that bit of richness is so nice.

-Next add in the spices and brown rice and stir it well.
+Next, add the spices and rinsed brown rice to the pot, and stir well.

 Stir it vigorously and scrape up anything that starts to stick to the bottom of the pan.

-Cook for 5 more minutes, stirring frequently, watching that you don’t let it burn.
-I did this once and it totally ruined the Mulligatawny.
-It tasted burnt through and through and no amount of added spice could mask it.
+Cook for 5 more minutes, stirring frequently, and watch that it doesn’t burn.
+I did this once, and it totally ruined the mulligatawny.
+It tasted burnt through and through, and no amount of added spice could mask it.

 So take care and watch so you aren’t wasting precious time and ingredients.

-Now you can pour in the chicken stock, stir well, and bring to a boil.
+Now you can pour in the chicken broth, stir well, and bring to a boil.
 Let simmer for 15 minutes.

 Into the pot go the chicken pieces.

-Stew this for another 20 minutes and serve.
+Stew this for another 20 minutes, and then you are ready to serve.

-It’s nice paired with hot buttered Ezekiel toast if you are so inclined and a nice salad doesn’t hurt either.
-Top each bowl with a dollop of sour cream and a sprinkle of green onion or chives.
+It’s nice paired with hot buttered Ezekiel toast if you are so inclined, and a nice lettuce salad doesn’t hurt either.

 Want to Save This Recipe?